hish22/depoty/README.md

 Alternatively, If you have Chocolatey installed, you can install Depoty by running the following command:

+> [!NOTE]
+> Integration with Chocolatey for installation is currently in progress, pending completion by the Chocolatey team.

 ```bash
 choco install depoty
 ```